MicrosoftDocs/azure-devops-docs/docs/pipelines/process/tasks.md

 Furthermore, you can write your own [custom extensions](../../integrate/index.md) to add tasks to your account in VSTS or your collection in TFS.

-When you add a task to your build or release definition, it may also add a set of **demands** to the definition.
+When you add a task to your build or release pipeline, it may also add a set of **demands** to the pipeline.
 The demands define the prerequisites that must be installed on the [agent](../agents/agents.md) for the task to run.
 When you run the build or deployment, an agent that meets these demands will be chosen.

 When you queue a build or a deployment, all the tasks are run in sequence, one after the other, on an agent.
 To run the same set of tasks in parallel on multiple agents, or to run some tasks without using an agent, see [phases](phases.md).